 Transit Rev. Billy files federal suit against MTA over Grand Central arrest Reverend Billy said he was handcuffed by MTA officers while giving a "Black Lives Matter" sermon.
-Photo Credit: James Carbone By REBECCA HARSHBARGER email@example.com Updated November 6, 2015 7:59 AM Print Share fbShare Tweet gShare Email Activist "Reverend Billy" filed a federal lawsuit against the MTA on Thursday, claiming he was falsely arrested and defamed when he was cuffed inside Grand Central Terminal this year.
+Photo Credit: James Carbone By REBECCA HARSHBARGER email@example.com Updated November 6, 2015 7:59 AM Print Share fbShare Tweet Email Activist "Reverend Billy" filed a federal lawsuit against the MTA on Thursday, claiming he was falsely arrested and defamed when he was cuffed inside Grand Central Terminal this year.
 Reverend Billy, whose real name is William Talen, said he was handcuffed by MTA officers while giving a "Black Lives Matter" sermon.
 He was charged with disorderly conduct and obstructing governmental administration.
 Talen said the MTA accused him of getting physical with police after his arrest.
 An MTA spokesman declined to comment.
 Reverend Billy performs with a chorus called the "Stop Shopping Choir."
-By REBECCA HARSHBARGER firstname.lastname@example.org Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By REBECCA HARSHBARGER firstname.lastname@example.org Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.